veritasnz/next-wordless-front/README.md

 -   Big shoutout to [Colby Fayock](https://twitter.com/colbyfayock) and his excellent [headless WP Next.js template](https://github.com/colbyfayock/next-wordpress-starter), which I drew heavy inspiration from.
 -   Also thanks to [Kurage Digital](https://kuragedigital.com/) for hosting the Wordpress instance for the sample site

+## 🐛 Bugs

+-   In production, on dynamic `[post]` pages, Next.js produces a 404 error when trying to get the JSON chunks of the other posts (??).
+Requires investigation